-- In January 2022, the SFMTA stated that the SFMTA Board approved an additional \$40 million to cover the additional project cost.
+- o In January 2022, the SFMTA stated that the SFMTA Board approved an additional \$40 million to cover the additional project cost.
 With this approval, the total project cost is currently at \$1.931 billion.
-The PMOC received the breakdown of the current project cost of \$1.931 billion in SCC format as well as backup information for the additional cost in April 2022.
-The PMOC will conduct a project cost assessment in May 2022.
-The current project cost does not account for the COVID-19 claims that the contractor has submitted. - SFMTA reached a global settlement in March 2021 with the prime contractor, Tutor Perini Corporation (TPC).
+In April 2022, the PMOC received the breakdown of the current project cost of \$1.931 billion in SCC format as well as backup information for the additional cost.
+The current project cost does not account for the COVID-19-related claims that the contractor has submitted.
+The PMOC conducted a cost assessment in May 2022 and provided its resulting cost projection to FTA. - SFMTA reached a global settlement in March 2021 with the prime contractor, Tutor Perini Corporation (TPC).
 SFMTA indicated that the substantial completion of TPC's scope of work was in March 2021.
-As part of the global settlement, SFMTA and TPC reached an agreement that, unless a federal program is available to compensate for the COVID-19-related impacts, there will be no funds, because no local funds will be used to pay for the pandemicrelated impacts. - SFMTA indicated that since increasing numbers of SFMTA staff have taken the COVID-19 vaccine, COVID-19 cases have dwindled, and there have been no significant impacts on the project.
+As part of the global settlement, SFMTA and TPC reached an agreement that, unless a federal program is available to compensate for the COVID-19-related impacts, there will be no funds, because no local funds will be used to pay for the pandemicrelated impacts. - o SFMTA indicated that since increasing numbers of SFMTA staff have taken the COVID-19 vaccine, COVID-19 cases have dwindled, and there have been no significant impacts on the project.
 SFMTA continues to implement safety protocol measures to minimize impacts related to COVID-19.
-In January 2022, SFMTA reported that minor COVID-19 impacts occurred that affected the trackwork punch list items.
-SFMTA is reviewing COVID-19-related claims submitted from the contractor. - SFMTA indicated that, starting on April 1, 2021, the SFMTA Operational Group would, as part of the acceptance process, verify trackwork, clearance, and the dynamic envelope.
-SFMTA expected to start running the test train in
+In April 2022, SFMTA reported that minor COVID-19 impacts occurred that affected the trackwork punch list items.
+SFMTA is reviewing COVID-19-related claims submitted from the contractor. - o SFMTA indicated that, starting on April 1, 2021, the SFMTA Operational Group would, as part of the acceptance process, verify trackwork, clearance, and the dynamic envelope.
+SFMTA expected to start running the test train in April 2021.

-April 2021.
 However, SFMTA indicated in May 2021 that, due to the modified substantial completion date, the acceptance process of systems by the Operational Group is taking longer than expected.
 It is the PMOC's opinion that SFMTA should include the acceptance process in the schedule in order to assess the impacts of this process on start-up and testing, as well as on the RSD.
 Train testing began in July 2021 and is currently ongoing.
 SFMTA indicated that an additional 25 staff were hired in August 2021 to support the operational readiness process.
 However, SFMTA stated that approximately 100 operators were not vaccinated as of the City of San Francisco's vaccine mandate deadline of November 1, 2021, which, it stated, could potentially negatively impact the availability of resources needed to support the CSP operational readiness process.
 During the schedule assessment workshop in November 2021, SFMTA indicated that it would put a plan in place to ensure that the resources and training required for revenue service would be available at the RSD.
-However, SFMTA later indicated that, due to the negative impacts on the ridership caused by COVID-19, some of the existing staff are now available to support the CSP, if the progress of hiring and training of new staff to support revenue service is behind schedule.
-SFMTA is planning to submit a preliminary draft of the CSP staffing plan in April 2022.
+However, SFMTA later indicated that, due to the negative impacts on ridership caused by COVID-19, some of the existing staff are now available to support the CSP, if the progress of hiring and training of new staff to support revenue service is behind schedule.
+SFMTA is planning to submit a preliminary draft of its staffing plan in June 2022.
+SFMTA indicated in May 2022 that the issues regarding unvaccinated operators had been resolved.
+Currently there are 88 new positions to fill, and 80 percent of the new positions will be filled by the end of July 2022.